 While some inverters can work reliably for many years, never once requiring any repairs, you cannot rule out the odd and frustrating experience you can experience with an inverter – one where each new fuse you fuse keeps blowing!

-What causes this?
 How do you go about fixing it?

 Read on for the likely reasons why your inverter fuse may keep blowing and how you can fix it safely.